genetics-statistics/GEMMA/README.md

 individual-level data are available.
 For summary data, GEMMA uses the MQS algorithm to estimate variance components.

+## Installation

+To install GEMMA you can

+1. Download the precompiled binaries (64-bit Linux and Mac only)

+2. Use existing package managers, see [INSTALL.md](INSTALL.md).

+3. Compile GEMMA from source, see [INSTALL.md](INSTALL.md).

+Compiling from source takes more work, but can potentially boost performance of GEMMA when using specialized C++ compilers and numerical libraries.

+### Precompiled binaries

+1. Fetch the [latest stable release][latest_release] and download the file appropriate for your platform.

+2. For .tar.bz2 files unpack the tar ball

+        tar xvjf gemma-$version-installer.tar.bz2

+    run the installer

+        ./install.sh ~/gemma

+    and run gemma

+        ~/gemma/bin/gemma

+3. For .gz files run `gunzip gemma.linux.gz` or `gunzip gemma.linux.gz` to unpack the file.

 ## Quick start

-1. Download and install the software.
-See [INSTALL.md](INSTALL.md).

-2. Work through the demo. *Give more details here.*
+1. Work through the demo. *Give more details here.*

-3. Read the manual and run `gemma -h`. *Give more details here.*
+2. Read the manual and run `gemma -h`. *Give more details here.*

 ## Citing GEMMA